John Denver: Personal life

-Beyond music, Denver's artistic interests included painting, but because of his limiting schedule he pursued photography, saying once, "photography is a way to communicate a feeling."
+Beyond music, Denver's artistic interests included painting, but because of his limiting schedule, Denver pursued photography, saying once, "photography is a way to communicate a feeling."
 An exhibition of over 40 never-before-seen photographs taken by Denver debuted at the Leon Gallery in Denver, Colorado, in 2014.

 Denver was also an avid skier and golfer, but his principal interest was in flying.
-His love of flying was second only to his love of music.
-In 1974, he bought a Learjet to fly himself to concerts.
+Denver's love of flying was second only to his love of music.
+In 1974, Denver bought a Learjet to fly himself to concerts.
 He was a collector of vintage biplanes and owned a Christen Eagle aerobatic plane, two Cessna 210 Centurion airplanes, and a 1997 amateur-built Rutan Long-EZ.

-On April 21, 1989, Denver was in a plane accident while taxiing down the runway at Holbrook Municipal Airport in his vintage 1931 biplane.
+On April 21, 1989, Denver was in a plane accident while taxiing down the runway at Holbrook Municipal Airport near Holbrook, Arizona in his vintage 1931 biplane.
 Denver had stopped to refuel on a flight from Carefree, Arizona, to Santa Fe, New Mexico.
 Reports stated wind gusts caught the plane, causing it to spin around and sustain extensive damage.
-Denver was unharmed by the incident.
+Denver was not harmed in the incident.